Kyle Craig: Character background and history

 Kyle first appears as an FBI agent in Along Came a Spider continuing to Violets Are Blue He becomes a friend of Alex Cross, the series protagonist, helping him out on his cases to capture killers, even using his FBI connections to give him resources.
-By the novel Roses Are Red, a new serial killer called the Mastermind is causing trouble with a series of bank robberies and murders, including that of Alex's girlfriend and partner, FBI agent Betsey Cavalierre.
+By the novel Roses Are Red, a new serial killer called the "Mastermind" is causing trouble with a series of bank robberies and murders, including that of Alex's girlfriend and partner, FBI agent Betsey Cavalierre.
 By the end of the novel, it is revealed that Kyle Craig himself is the serial killer, but no one knows the truth.
 In Violets Are Blue, Craig, as the Mastermind, continues to taunt Alex and later reveals himself at the end of the novel.
 When he tries to kill Alex, he is defeated and arrested by Alex himself.
 During his interrogation, Craig reveals that he killed multiple times before during the book series and that he killed Betsy because she was onto him and that her love for Alex was growing stronger and coming between him and Alex.
 After his trial, Craig is sent to prison.
 From books Four Blind Mice to Double Cross, Craig is held at the supermax prison, ADX Florence.
 He is visited by Cross only when he has information on certain cases.
-It's also revealed in Cross Fire he has ASPD (antisocial personality disorder) and boasts an IQ of 149.
+It is also revealed in Cross Fire he has ASPD (antisocial personality disorder) and boasts an IQ of 149.